Large Animal & Equine Vet Tech - Education, Certifications & Salary

 Large Animal & Equine Vet Tech Salary Data

 Because specialties within the veterinary technician role have only been formally recognized for a relatively short time period, most salary aggregators and studies don’t dig deeper into how much vet techs make when they specialize.
-However, according to ZipRecruiter (November 2022) large animal veterinary technicians earned $43,243 per year across the United States.
-It also states that equine veterinary technicians earned an annual average salary of $43,243 nationwide.
+However, according to ZipRecruiter (October 2024) large animal veterinary technicians earned $45,144 annually across the United States.
+It also states that equine veterinary technicians earned an annual average salary of $45,144 nationwide.

 While large and equine vet techs may have higher earning potential than generalists, higher salaries may also signify a higher cost of living.
-For example, the Missouri Economic Research and Information Center (MERIC 2023) provides a ranked list of how much it costs to live in every region of the United States.
-The cost of living in the most affordable state of Mississippi is nearly half the cost of living in the most expensive state of Hawaii.
+For example, the Missouri Economic Research and Information Center (MERIC 2024) provides a ranked list of how much it costs to live in every region of the United States.
+The cost of living in the most affordable state of West Virginia is less than half that in the most expensive state of Hawaii.

 While some of the higher salaries for large animal vet techs may be due to the specialized skill set, it’s also possible that those salaries exist to ensure the vet tech has the monetary resources needed to pay for the basic expenses of life in their region.